lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 SDL and GTK will work on Wayland... but needs X11 compatibilty!

+I applaud the maintainers of x11, gtk, qt, sdl because every new release needs to support so many legacy features.
+Kudos!

+What if we could start from scratch, drop the legacy stuff, and build a ui toolkit for Wayland and opengl?

+Lvgl is that experiment that we're undertaking today

 Rust wrapper for lvgl

 # Overcome AppArmor Security on Ubuntu Touch